king001-cooder/alx-low_level_programming/0x01-variables_if_else_while/README.md

-The variables  if ,else and while
+The variables  if ,else and while project.